 - I was at the library until just now / some minutes ago, therefor I wasn’t able to answer the phone.

-Now, the big question is, is there a difference between eben and gerade?
+Now the big question many of you are wondering about is of course if there is any difference between eben and gerade?

-Seriously though, I feel like I use gerade more often but in some sentences, like in the second example, eben sounds better to me.
+Seriously though, I feel like overall I use gerade more often, but in some sentences, like in the second example, eben sounds better.
 No deeper logic or reason.
 It’s just how I feel, and other German speakers might feel different.
 So basically, you can do as you feel, as well.

 And if you can’t make a decision… well, no problem.
-People also use them together.
-On a side note, gerade is very often contracted to grade or grad’ and gerade eben to grad’ ehm so you’re likely to hear that in spoken German.
+Just use them both together.
+Yes, native speakers do that and oh, on a side note, gerade is very often contracted to grade or grad’ and gerade eben to grad’ ehm so you’re likely to hear that in spoken German.

 - Hey John, was für ein Zufall, ich wollte dich gerade eben anrufen.